Polytomy: Soft polytomies vs. hard polytomies

-Two types of polytomies are recognised, soft and hard polytomies.
+Two types of polytomies are recognized, soft and hard polytomies.

 Soft polytomies are the result of insufficient phylogenetic information: though the lineages diverged at different times – meaning that some of these lineages are closer relatives than others, and the available data does not allow recognition of this.
 Most polytomies are soft, meaning that they would be resolved into a typical tree of dichotomies if better data were available.

 In contrast, a hard polytomy represents a true divergence event of three or more lineages.

 Applications

-Interpretations for a polytomy depend on the individuals, that are represented in the phylogenetic tree.
+Interpretations for a polytomy depend on the individuals that are represented in the phylogenetic tree.

 Species polytomies

 If the lineages in the phylogenetic tree stand for species, a polytomy shows the simultaneous speciation of three or more species.
-In particular situations they may be common, for example when a species that has rapidly expanded its range or is highly panmictic undergoes peripatric speciation in different regions.
+In particular situations, they may be common, for example when a species that has rapidly expanded its range or is highly panmictic undergoes peripatric speciation in different regions.